macrozone/seminar_np/app/client/app.coffee.md

 			@dep.changed()

-# The Online-Knapsack-Problem
+## The Online-Knapsack-Problem

-In the former *offline*-knapsack-problem, we know all items that we want to put in the knapsack.
+In the former *offline*-knapsack problem, we know all items that we want to put in the knapsack.
 In the *online*-version of this problem, we do not know every item, but get the items one by one.
 We therefore have to decide after every item, whether we put the item in the knapsack or not.